 We pride ourselves in being generally free of conflict to act in banking and financial disputes.
 We have acted for individuals seeking to recover funds transferred out of their bank accounts due to third-party fraud, as well as for companies seeking to negotiate a favourable resolution with their respective financial institutions on disputes arising out of standard form contracts.

 We have acted on both sides of the fence in winding-up proceedings – whether for a petitioning creditor/shareholder or for a company seeking to resist a winding up.
 In 2017, we broke new ground when we successfully persuaded the Singapore High Court to recognise a Japanese bankruptcy order, widely believed to be the first case of its kind.
 We have also acted in restructuring proceedings, including schemes of arrangement and applications for judicial management.

 Corporate disputes constitute the bread and butter of our civil and commercial litigation work.
 We have broad and deep experience in cases involving, among other things, alleged minority oppression and breaches of fiduciary duties.
 While we protect and advance your interests aggressively, we are also constantly on the look-out for a resolution that makes business and practical sense.

 We have acted for clients from start to finish in matrimonial disputes.
 As an inevitable follow-on from our commercial litigation acumen, our particular expertise lies in advocating the best possible outcome for our clients where the division of matrimonial assets is concerned.

 Timing is key in construction disputes.
-We have deep knowledge of the Building and Industry (Security of Payments) Act.
+We have deep knowledge of the Building and Construction Industry (Security of Payments) Act.
 We are able to expeditiously get-up on the relevant documents and commence proceedings, both under the Act and in court.